University of Virginia Pinn Hall Laboratory Renovations

-The Pinn Hall Renovation project is an important element in UVA’s goal is to become one of the nation’s top 20 health and research institutions within ten years.
-The project’s design has been informed by the university’s recently completed Integrated Space Planning (ISP) effort which reached across the Health Systems platforms to promote innovation, synergy and efficiency.
+The renovations are an important element in UVA’s goal is to become one of the nation’s top 20 health and research institutions within ten years.
+The project’s design was informed by the university’s Integrated Space Planning effort, which reached across the Health Systems platforms to promote innovation, synergy, and efficiency.